An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra

 \subsubsection{Results}

 The FTLE fields computed using DA-LCS and divided differences on the $\theta = 115^\circ$ plane is presented in Figures \ref{f:er3bp_ftle_da} and \ref{f:er3bp_ftle_dd}, respectively.
-The structure found using DA-LCS agrees with what would be expected from previous literature, with the structures in the two `arms' being consistent with the transition between orbits that escape and are permanently or temporarily captured about $m_2$\citep{Luo2015}.
+The structure found using DA-LCS agrees with what would be expected from previous literature, with the structures in the two `arms' being consistent with the transition between orbits that escape and are permanently or temporarily captured about $m_2$ \cite{Luo2015}.
 Similar performance, albeit with poorer definition of the FTLE ridges, can be obtained using divided differences after tuning the grid sizes used to generate the derivatives.
 We note that the ER3BP does admit variational equations that can be integrated with the equations of motion which may improve the quality of the derivatives used to compute $\cgst$.

-Importantly, these variational equations cannot be used to compute $\nabla\times\bm{\zeta}_n$, which must still be approximated using divided differences and appear to produce the majority of the error for this test case.
+Importantly, these variational equations cannot be used to compute $\nabla\times\bm{\zeta}_3$, which must still be approximated using divided differences and appear to produce the majority of the error for this test case.
 This is to be expected, as the estimation of second derivatives using divided differences is numerically difficult.
 Figure \ref{f:er3bp_helicity_da} presents the helicity field on the $\theta = 115^\circ$ plane for the ER3BP computed using DA-LCS, which like the FTLE field highlights the `arms' as being influential portions of flow.
 Qualitative inspection of the trajectories in this region reveals the low-helicity portions of the field to separate regions of different dynamical behaviour.
-However, using divided differences to compute the helicity, given in Figure \ref{f:er3bp_helicity_dd}, produces no meaningful insight into the helicity field even after tuning the grid-sizes used; the numerical noise in the determination of the helicity reveals no distinct ridges along which the numerical integration of the strainline can be performed.
-The use of DA-LCS, therefore, actually enables the analysis of this system using the algorithm presented in \citet{Blazevski2014HyperbolicFlows} where it was previously too numerically noisy to generate insight.
-Moreover, this numerical improvement comes completely automatically, without the need to tune grid-sizes and thus functions without any \textit{a priori} knowledge.
+However, using divided differences to compute the helicity, given in Figure \ref{f:er3bp_helicity_dd}, produces no meaningful insight into the helicity field even after tuning the grid sizes used; the numerical noise in the determination of the helicity reveals no distinct ridges along which the numerical integration can begin, and the accuracy of the eigenvectors of $\cgst$ when using divided differences yields strainlines that do not follow the expected structure in previous attempts at this topic \cite{RosRoca2015ComputationBoundaries, Parkash2019ApplicationTrajectories}, even after extensive tuning of the grid size used.
+This numerical improvement comes completely automatically, without the need to tune grid sizes and functions without any \textit{a priori} knowledge.